Purcari (winery): History

 In 1827, the Emperor of Russia, Nicholas I, issued a special decree granting Purcari the status of the first specialized winery in Bessarabia.
 It was named in honor of one of the founders originating from Germany – Harmizone.
 Since then, the owners of Purcari have become Moldovan boyars (barons) Dancila and Clot, but also other Germans, Russians, and French.

 Two decades later, at the Agricultural Bessarabian Fair, Purcari received its first gold medal.

 By 1878, the winery was being celebrated in a closed wine tasting at the Paris World Expo.
 French experts were impressed by the dry wine with an intense ruby color.
-They were sure that it was a new Bordeaux wine.
-What a surprise when they found that the wine had originated in a small village on the banks of the Dniester River.
-In such a way, the Negru de Purcari wine won its first gold medal at an international exhibition.
+They were sure that it was a new Bordeaux wine, but were surprised to later discover that the wine had originated in a small village on the banks of the Dniester River.
+Thus, the Negru de Purcari wine won its first gold medal at an international exhibition.

 For a long time, Purcari wines were as popular as Bordeaux or Burgundy wines.
 The wine was served to Emperor Nicholas II as well as King George V and Queen Victoria of Great Britain.

-Emerging from war, a new era in Purcari’s history started in 1950, when the Moldovan winemakers restored the classic production techniques of the famous wines.
+A new chapter in Purcari's history began in the 1950 post-war era, when the Moldovan winemakers restored the classic production techniques of the famous wines.
 One of the greatest professionals of that time – Pimen Cupcea, reconstructed the legendary Negru de Purcari, while Ion Ungureanu created a new masterpiece – Purpuriu de Purcari.